 The 20-inch wheels of the V6 versions become especially prominent, suggesting something surefooted in everyday driving, even sporty on a winding road.
 Their five spokes are dramatically three-dimensional, whereas the standard 19-inch, 10-spoke wheels look clean, machined, and high-tech.

-At the rear, S-shaped tail lamps contribute to the sporty feeling.
-The end result is to convey the impression of a smart, modern, and practical car.
+At the rear, S-shaped tail lamps contribute to the sporty feeling; subtly changed for 2013, the round elements inside are now more prominent.
+The end result is to convey the impression of a smart, modern, practical car.
 Most of all, the design conveys Toyota's long-view DNA, a way of saying that none of the Venza's visual elements are clichés likely to become dated or out of style during the life of the car.

-The Toyota Venza is intended to be a refined, potentially luxurious alternative to a five-passenger sedan.
-And to offer more cargo and passenger space in the process.
-So the interior has been endowed with an unusual mix of qualities, selected to combine easy-to-drive attributes of a premium car with high-utility flexibility of an SUV.
+The Toyota Venza is intended to be a refined, potentially luxurious alternative to a five-passenger sedan while offering more cargo and passenger space.
+So the interior has been endowed with an unusual mix of qualities, selected to combine the easy-to-drive attributes of a premium car with high-utility flexibility of an SUV.

-Keyless entry allowed us to just walk up to the Venza and hop in; all five doors unlock at one touch.
-The Venza is easy to get into, because the step-in height is quite low, same as a Camry, but the higher roofline makes entry easier for taller people.
-Once in the seat, we pressed the Start button and the instrument panel came to life.
-While the gauges are brightly lit and highly visible, the car is very quiet at idle.
+Keyless entry allowed us to just walk up to the Venza and hop in; all five doors unlock at one touch (if programmed that way).
+The Venza is easy to get into, because the step-in height is quite low, same as a Camry, while the higher roofline makes entry easier for taller people.
+Once in the seat, we pressed the Start button and the instrument panel came to life, brightly lit and highly visible.
+Less noticeable is the sound of the engine because the Venza is very quiet at idle.

 Seat quality is appropriate for a car that might convey a family and their pets on long-distance drives.
 The cushion length and seat back width are designed for comfort, and there is just enough side bolstering to allow for side-to-side support when the driving is more spirited.
 The seating position is a tad higher than the average car, more like a minivan, which affords easier visibility of the road ahead.
 The power seats have a nice range of adjustment, easily accommodating our average frame, and the steering wheel telescopes and adjusts about an inch and a half, each way.
 It takes only a moment to adjust for legroom and seat angle, set the mirrors, and select Drive.